Executive Committee

 fmatta@uga.edu

-Fadel Matta is the Terry Dean’s Advisory Council Distinguished Professor in the Department of Management at the University of Georgia’s Terry College of Business.
+Fadel K. Matta is the C. Herman and Mary Virginia Terry Chair of Business Administration in the Department of Management at the University of Georgia’s Terry College of Business.
 He received his PhD in Organizational Behavior and Human Resource Management from Michigan State University.
 His research focuses on organizational justice, leader–member exchange, and emotions in the workplace.
-Fadel’s work has been published in—and he serves on the editorial boards at—Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, and Personnel Psychology.
+Fadel’s work has been published in Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Journal of Management, Organization Science, Organizational Behavior and Human Decision Processes, and Personnel Psychology.
 His research has also been featured in popular press outlets such as Daily Mail, Forbes, Harvard Business Review, Men’s Health, and the Washington Post.
-Recognizing the impact of his research, Fadel received the 2020 Rising Star in Leadership Research Award, 2023 SIOP Distinguished Early Career Contributions Award, and 2023 Academy of Management HR Division Early Career Achievement Award.
+Fadel serves on the editorial boards at Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, and Personnel Psychology.
+He also currently serves as an Associate Editor at Academy of Management Journal.
+Recognizing the impact of his research, he received the 2020 Rising Star in Leadership Research Award, 2023 SIOP Distinguished Early Career Contributions Award, and 2023 Academy of Management HR Division Early Career Achievement Award.

 Smeal College of Business